 - Without cutting all the way through the pasta, use your ravioli stamp to lightly mark two rows of ravioli so you know where to place the filling.
 If using a circle cutter, leave about ¾-1" between each; If you're using a square ravioli cutter they can be much closer together or not have any gap at all.

-- Scoop 1½ tsp of filling into the center of each ravioli.
+- Scoop 1½ teaspoon of filling into the center of each ravioli.

 - Lay the other sheet of pasta over the filling.
 Working from the center outward, use your fingers to gentle smooth out the dough and seal the two layers together around the mounds of filling.
 Seal the outer edges of the pasta sheet last so to avoid trapping air bubbles.